All the classic flavors of buffalo wings stuffed into eggs. It makes the perfect appetizer to serve at your next party or game day!

 For the most part, my eggs also peeled perfectly, which is exactly what you want in making deviled eggs.
 There’s nothing more annoying when you boil your eggs and start peeling and the shells just won’t come off.
 So you end up with eggs that have divots in them instead of nice smooth eggs.

-You can use any Keto friendly mayonnaise that you like or you can make your own, it’s entirely up to you.
+This recipes uses mayonnaise and a lot of times, people want to know which kind is best for Keto.
+While you can use any brand mayonnaise that is made from olive oil or avocado oil, it is always a good idea to make your own.
 I have a super Easy Homemade Mayonnaise recipe that you can check out, if you feel inclined to give it a shot.
-My favorite oils to use are avocado oil and light olive oil.
-Do what works best for you.
+Use can make this recipe using avocado oil and light olive oil.

 I also make my own Blue Cheese Dressing, which is easy and tastes better than anything I’ve ever bought in a bottle.
 But again, you do what works best for you.
 If you buy it in a store, just be mindful of the ingredients and check for hidden carbs.